 Urgent Care Lab Services Q&A

 Lab testing is a service needed for patients for routine testing to look for changes in their health and tests help doctors diagnose medical treatments, and monitor diseases.
-Priority Urgent Care offers lab testing.
+Priority Urgent Care & Walk-In Clinic offers lab testing.
 Contact us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 What is lab testing?